meteahmetyakar/Bmi-Calculator-With-Image-Processing/README.md

 ### Face Recognition Screen

 * In this screen program is using webcam of computer because here the webcam is more useful than ip camera, but it can be easily converted to ip camera.
-* İf dot is yellow, this mean face detected and it can train
+* İf dot is green, this mean face detected and it can recognize

 <p align="center">
   <img src="https://github.com/meteahmetyakar/Bmi-Calculator-With-Image-Processing-And-Face-Recognition/blob/main/images/face-detection.gif" />